Online MBA Programs in General Management

 “Mastering the MBA curriculum is critical, but equally important is forming lasting connections that will support and advance your career long after you graduate.”

-John Fitzgerald, MBA, Director of Marking and Communications, REALTOR® Association of the Fox Valley
+John Fitzgerald, MBA, Director of Marketing and Communications, REALTOR® Association of the Fox Valley

 A master of business administration (MBA) program with a concentration in general management, known as a “general management MBA,” requires a significant investment of time, resources, and commitment, regardless of its format—on-campus or online.
 Nevertheless, the skills and knowledge gained from these programs can prepare graduates for leadership roles.